Kibble-Zurek quench in 2D transverse-field Ising model#

 #

-# time-evolution parameters
+# time-evolution generator and its parameters

 opts_expmv = {'hermitian': True, 'tol': 1e-12}